opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 |event_rotate__counterclockwise|numeric|**CURRENTRY NOT IMPLEMENTED**

 ## Handling Poped out Windows {#handle-poped-out-windows}
-For integrating FS2020's popped-out instrument windows into the virtual instrument window, define a [`CapturedWindow`](/libs/mapper/CapturedWindow) view element corresponding to the area where the popped-out window should be placed.
+For integrating popped-out instrument windows of a flight simulator into the virtual instrument window, define a [`CapturedWindow`](/libs/mapper/CapturedWindow) view element corresponding to the area where the popped-out window should be placed.
 If a [**Viewport**](#viewport) containing a [**View**](#view) with [`CapturedWindow`](/libs/mapper/CapturedWindow) placements is present, calling [`mapper.start_viewports()`](/libs/mapper/mapper_start_viewports) won’t immediately display the view.
 Instead, a list of defined [`CapturedWindow`](/libs/mapper/CapturedWindow) elements will appear on the left side of the dashboard as shown below.

 ![Window Capturing](images/capturing-window.png)